What Is Chromyl Chloride Test?

 Now, the salt-containing chloride (NaCl) is reacted with sulphuric acid that gives sodium bisulphate (NaHSO4), and hydrochloric acid (HCl) is also formed.

 In the next step, chromate trioxide is reacted with hydrochloric acid, which produces chromyl chloride (CrO2Cl2 ), which gives out red fumes.

 Confirmation for Chromyl Chloride Test

-Now for the conformation of chromyl chloride, the red vapour needs to dissolves in a solution of sodium hydroxide (NaOH).
+Now, for the confirmation of chromyl chloride, the red vapour needs to dissolve in a solution of sodium hydroxide (NaOH).
 The solution turns yellow (due to Na2CrO4).